Skip to content

 How often will I be scheduled?

 As often as you wish!
-Each schedule covers a three month period.
+Each schedule covers a four-month period.
 Before schedules are created, you will be asked to update your availability for that schedule.
 Depending upon the number of volunteers within a ministry, you could be scheduled every other week, once a month, or once a quarter.

 Need more information?